ctelfer/onics/README.txt

 AVL tree implementation that works without the rest of the library or even a functioning Standard C library.
-I freely confess that some of the code in that library I wrote simply to prove that I could implement X myself without needing someone else's code.
+I freely confess that some of the code in that library I wrote simply to prove that I could implement it myself without needing someone else's code.

 One last quick note about "lemon".
 The lemon parser generator is a public domain parser generator that D. Richard Hipp wrote as part of sqlite.
 I like it better than bison for a variety of reasons and use it to generate the PML parser.
-Among other factors, it is self-contained (two C files) and being public domain, it can go directly in this project.
+It is self-contained (two C files) and, being public domain, it can go directly in this project.
 But I am by no means claiming credit for writing this code: that accolade goes to Dr. Hipp and if he is reading this: you have my many thanks!

 CURRENT TOOLS